pingcap/docs-tidb-operator/en/maintain-a-kubernetes-node.md

         </details>

-3. Unbind the TiKV Pod with the used storage.
+3. Unbind the TiKV Pod with the currently used storage.

     1. Check the `PersistentVolumeClaim` used by the Pod: